 Internal walls

 Repair category 1

-Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
-During redecoration some plaster filling/ repair may be required.
+Notes The internal walls are largely covered with decorative finishes.
+During routine redecoration some plaster filling may be necessary.

 Floors including sub-floors

 Repair category 1

-Notes Flooring is generally level and firm to the tread.
-Some noisy sections evident.
+Notes No access gained to any sub floor areas.

 Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen fittings are generally in adequate condition for their age and type.
+The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.

-Chimney breasts and fireplaces

-Repair category 1

-Notes All original fireplaces have been removed/ blocked and we assume adequately vented.
+Chimney breasts and fireplaces Repair category 1 Notes All original fireplaces have been removed/ blocked and we assume adequately vented.
+Blocked fireplaces should be vented to prevent condensation and/ or dampness developing.